chikecodes/SN-gallery/README.md

 # spark-network-coding-challenge
-Image Gallery - Spark Networks Android Coding Challenge
+Image Gallery - Spark Networks

 To run the Android app, please clone the repo into Android Studio and click run.